cbsudux/Mumbai-slum-segmentation/index.md

 (add one crude infographic of mumbai with markers of each slum?)

 The situation is pretty bad in Mumbai.
-These pictures only capture a fraction of ... (add sad and inspiring pictures)
+These pictures only capture a fraction of ...

 We wanted to help.

-## What did we do to help?
+## What did we do?

 *slum
 rehabilitation is an important global challenge, and a significant